-2022 Summary Compensation Table
+2023 Summary Compensation Table

-The following Summary Compensation Table shows information about the compensation we paid to our CEO, CFO and other named executive officers during 2022, 2021 and 2020.
+The following Summary Compensation Table shows information about the compensation we paid to our CEO, CFO and other named executive officers during 2023, 2022 and 2021.
 We refer to the individuals shown in the table below as the named executive officers ("NEOs").
+In addition, under SEC rules we are required to report the compensation received by Mr. Stuart, who was our Executive Vice President, Chief Operating Officer until August 17, 2023, when his employment terminated.